mux99/mptcp.dev/mptcp-info.md

 titles_max_depth: 2
 ---

-This section is for **application developers** willing to retrieve MPTCP specific info from their app on Linux.
+This section is for **application developers** trying to access MPTCP specific info from their app on Linux.
 End-users can retrieve info via other interfaces, see the [Debugging](debugging.html) section.